DTN-Project/DTN-KG/README.md

 **Setting Up Neo4j**:
 1.We can create a new database graph called **“dtn_kg”** to which we will add the nodes according to the KG schema decided as we extract the information from the SDN.

+2. Create a new database **"dtn_kg"**, create a new schema inside it called **"dtnkg"**.

+3.Create a user with admin and public roles with username:"dtn_user" and password:"password"

 2.DTN manager will be responsible for getting the information and building the KG, Updating and deleting the KG.